Kinrany/ldjam45/docs/ideas.md

 - being killed by a glitch is also useful
 - leave tracks when walking
 - roads
+- corrosion: parts of the robot become rusty

 ## Done
 - dead bodies decompose into glitches